openfoodfacts/openfoodfacts-server/docs/explanations/packaging-data.md

 For new products, clients (website and apps) could ask users to enter data about all packaging components of the product.

 For existing products, clients could display the packaging components and let users change them (e.g. adding or removing components, entering values for new attributes, editing attributes to add more precise values (e.g. which type of plastic) etc.).

+#### Add a way to indicate that the "packagings" data structure contains all the packaging components of the product

+We currently have no way to know if the packaging data we have for a product is complete, or if we may be missing some packaging components.

+We could have a way (e.g. a checkbox) that users could use to indicate all components are accounted for.
+And we could also do the reverse, and indicate that it is very likely that we are missing some packaging components (e.g. if we have a "cap" but no other component to put the cap on).

 ### Deprecate the "packaging" tags field